yeslogic/prince-docs/docs/paged.md

 ```
 The main content area is 2.5cm from the page's edge on all sides.
 On the left and right this is a margin of 2.5cm and on the top and bottom it's 2cm of margin and 0.5cm of padding.
 This places the bottom border of the `@top` page region 0.5cm from the main content area, enough to avoid making it look crowded.
 The header text has the `vertical-align: bottom` property to ensure that it appears immediately above the border — the border is made to look like an underline.
 This example uses many properties and page selectors discussed later in this section.
 This is a small part of a [larger example](https://github.com/yeslogic/prince-samples/tree/master/thesis) in our [Prince samples repository](https://github.com/yeslogic/prince-samples).

+Content can also be *copied*, or *removed* from the normal document flow, to place it into the page regions - in the former case, it will receive new styling specific to the page region, in the latter case it will mostly inherit the style of the original location, as described in the following sections.

 ### Copying content from the document

-Generated content in page regions may contain text content copied from the document using the [`string-set`](css-props.md#prop-string-set) property:
+Generated content in page regions may contain text content *copied* from the document using the [`string-set`](css-props.md#prop-string-set) property:

 CSS